PrabhjotKaur8601/Customized-LLM-APP/README.md

 1. Execute the following command in your terminal: python app.py

-2. Open your web browser and navigate to the local URL provided in the terminal output (typically http://127.0.0.1:7860).
+2. Open your web browser and navigate to the local URL provided in the terminal output.

 3. Start interacting with the chatbot by asking questions about workplace first aid programs.